oplaner4/jquery.smartSticky/README.md

 Determines placement of the fixed element.

 Possible predefined values are `'top'`, `'bottom'` and `'toggle'`.

-When container is overflowing, this option is implicitely set to `'toggle'` and any modification is ignored.

 `'toggle'` places fixed element top while scrolling down and bottom while scrolling up.
 If used, options `show.scrolling.up` and `show.scrolling.down` should be set to `true`, eventually, callback `show.scrolling` should return `true` for properly behaviour.